vvenla/labra/README.md

 * Tests

-### Instructions for user
+### How to run it
-* CLone the repository, and go to the labra-directory
+* Clone the repository, and go to directory "labra"
 * Run following commands to set virtual environment, install flask and run the app:
 ```shell
 python3 -m venv venv